fnadalin/GBC_SUM159PT_paper/README.md

 $ bash RUN_clone_assignment.sh
 ```

 Then, RNA and ATAC are analysed separately.
+The results of the scRNA-Seq data analysis are analogous to the above.
 See

 ```
 gbc_sum159pt_paper/analysis/multiome/workflow.md
 ```

-for details.
+for details on how to reproduce the analysis.
+The results of the scATAC-Seq data analysis is a cisTopic object containing the probability assignments of region to topics and of topic to cells, and the results of the irreproducible discovery rate (IDR) comparing the two scATAC-Seq replicates.

 ### 7. Identification of transcriptionally stable clones